 Why is my crayfish not moving?
 Crayfish might stop moving because it is Molting, it is stressed or the water parameters are not suitable.

 Although the above mentioned are some of the common causes, but there are some other causes which I will explain in this article, and how you can correct or take care of them when it happens.

-I have noticed this strange behavior of crayfish so often because I have one, and I know other people that do have too.
+I have noticed this strange behaviour of crayfish so often because I have one, and I know other people that do have one too.

 Some reasons crayfish might stop moving are:

 – It is Molting or about to Molt: Do you know that crayfish do remove their shells sometimes and grow back new shells? well, now u know.

 From time to time, crayfish will have to Molt, and before they do this, they will have to eat alot, and at some point will entirely stop eating.

 You might start noticing that the behaviors of your cray have drastically changed, one of those changes is staying still for a long time, moving very slowly, inability to eat anything and hiding.

 You might notice that the shell is somehow peeling off!.